School of Graduate Studies

 Privileges and Responsibilities

-Full members of the Graduate Faculty can serve as voting members of the Graduate Advisory Council (GAC), engage in all graduate education activities, nominate faculty for membership to the graduate faculty, direct thesis or dissertation research, and chair thesis or dissertation committees.
-(Note: All thesis or dissertation committees must have a majority of full members of the graduate faculty.)
+Full members of the Graduate Faculty can serve as voting members of the GAC, engage in all graduate education activities, nominate faculty for membership to the Graduate Faculty, serve as Major Research Professor/ Research Advisor to direct thesis and dissertation research, and/or serve as Administrative Chair of thesis and dissertation committees.

-Appointment as a full member of the Graduate Faculty is for an indefinite term but is subject to review.
+Appointment as a Full member of the Graduate Faculty is for an indefinite term, but is subject to review and recurring training as determined by the GAC and the SGS Dean.

 Qualifications for Appointment